Arm Lift in Pittsburgh

 Everyone’s healing time after an arm lift is different.
 Recovery depends on your overall health.
 The recuperation time for an arm lift is usually one to two weeks.
 It is critical to follow Dr. Pautler’s post-operative instructions for a faster recovery.
 Get lots of rest and avoid strenuous activities such as bearing weight or lifting above your head after an arm lift procedure.

 The majority of patients report moderate pain in the days following their arm lift procedure, which can be controlled with prescription or over-the-counter medications as directed.
 It’s natural to feel weak in your arms and hands at first.
 Expect your arms to be bandaged and wrapped following surgery, which will limit your range of motion and the movements you can perform.
+Alos, edema or swelling of the hand is very common and resolves with time.

 Arm Lift Cost